Joy Green, Legal Director

-Gabriela Lopez-Compean, Staff Attorney
+Gabriela Lopez-Compean, Managing Attorney

 Gabriela Lopez-Compean received her Bachelor of Arts degree in History and Hispanic Studies from Rice University and her Juris Doctor from the University of Houston Law Center.
 Gabriela was admitted to the State Bar of Texas in 2016.